 Last updated: March 31, 2021 at 12:00 PM

 NEW!
 By order and direction of the PHO, individuals and businesses in BC must continue to significantly reduce social interactions and travel.
-The existing order, which began November 19, 2020 at midnight and will be kept in place until further notice based on direction from the PHO.
+The order came into effect November 19, 2020 at midnight and will be kept in place until further notice based on direction from the PHO.

 On June 24, 2020, it was announced that British Columbia is taking the next step in BC’s Restart Plan with a gradual transition to Phase 3, including the smart, safe and respectful return of travel and tourism within the province.
 This is thanks to the hard work and sacrifice of British Columbians, under the guidance of our Provincial Health Officer, Dr. Bonnie Henry.

 As we rediscover and reconnect with all corners of our vast province, we must keep in mind that vacations and travel will be different this year.
 We are not leaving COVID-19 behind, and we need to continue to do our part to protect the progress we’ve made.

 By following the foundational rules that have allowed our province to enter Phase 3—physical distancing, staying home when sick, hand hygiene, wearing masks when necessary, and other protective measures—we can continue on this path together and explore our province, safely.